-To buy the Echo Dot (3rd Gen) Smart Speaker with Alexa, click here.
+Check out the Echo Dot (3rd Gen) Smart Speaker with Alexa, click here.

-To buy the Echo Dot Kids Edition, an Echo designed for kids, with parental controls and 2-year worry-free guarantee (rainbow color), click here.
+Or, take a look at the Echo Dot Kids Edition, an Echo designed for kids, with parental controls and 2-year worry-free guarantee (rainbow color), click here.

 As an Amazon Associate, i earn from qualifying purchases (no additional cost to you).